|

 3.00 Credits

-Natural gas-powered vehicles have been in use for some time now and this course will give students the foundation needed to properly service and repair these high-pressure fuel systems.
-System components such as high-pressure tanks, valves, and regulators, and the service and repair of these items, as well as how these things tie into the injection system for the gaseous fuel, will be covered in detail.
-Differences between compressed natural gas systems (CNG), and liquefied natural gas systems (LNG) will also be discussed, as well as the differences between bi-fuel controls and dedicated CNG controls.
+Natural gas-powered vehicles have been in use for some time now, and this course will give students the foundation needed to service and repair these high-pressure fuel systems properly.
+System components such as high-pressure tanks, valves, and regulators, as well as the service and repair of these items, as well as how these things tie into the injection system for the gaseous fuel, will be covered in detail.
+Differences between compressed natural gas systems (CNG) and liquefied natural gas systems (LNG) will also be discussed, as well as the differences between bi-fuel controls and dedicated CNG controls.

 -